react-navigation/react-navigation.github.io/versioned_docs/version-8.x/native-stack-navigator.md

   [Transition animations](#animation)

 </div>

+Native Stack Navigator provides a way for your app to transition between screens where each new screen is placed on top of a stack.

 This navigator uses the native APIs `UINavigationController` on iOS and `Fragment` on Android so that navigation built with `createNativeStackNavigator` will behave exactly the same and have the same performance characteristics as apps built natively on top of those APIs.
 It also offers basic Web support using [`react-native-web`](https://github.com/necolas/react-native-web).